mrstefangrimm/TemplateStateMachine/README.md

 TSM uses a modern, declarative way to program state machines.
-And it is a UML state machine where states can have an entry, exit and do method, and transitions can have an action and a guard.
+And it is a UML state machine where states can have an entry, exit, and do method, and transitions can have an action and a guard.

 ---
-[1] UML: Unified Modelling Language.
-What is covered by tsm is descripted in the section Getting Started.
+[1] UML: Unified Modeling Language.
+The section Getting Started describes what tsm covers.

 [2] GOF: Gang of Four.
-The state machine is implemented using the design pattern.
+The example state machine is implements the design pattern.

 [3] QPN: [Quantum Platform Nano](https://github.com/QuantumLeaps/qpn) by Quantum Leaps.
-The examples where created with the [QM modeler](https://www.state-machine.com/qm/).
+I created the examples with the [QM modeler](https://www.state-machine.com/qm/).